Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Service feature table (no cache)/README.md

 ## How it works

 1. Set the `featureRequestMode` property of the `AGSServiceFeatureTable` to `AGSFeatureRequestMode.onInteractionNoCache` before the table is loaded.
-2. Add the table to the map using a `AGSFeatureLayer`; features will be requested for the visible extent as the user pans and zooms.
+2. Add the table to the map using an `AGSFeatureLayer`; features will be requested for the visible extent as the user pans and zooms.

 ## Relevant API